 For Families with Youth Riders

-The blue trails here are a good fit for youth intermediate riders who get to take advantage of a shuttle.
-Start with Loggin' Leftovers to get your bearings, then move up to Man Quads once everyone's comfortable.
+The blue trails here are a great fit for youth intermediate riders, especially if you can take advantage of a shuttle.
+Start with Loggin' Leftovers to get your bearings, then work up to Man Quads once everyone's comfortable.

-Dusty Beaver, Beaver Tail, and Eager Beaver are green, bi-directional flow trails that are super fun and easy to lap.
-Park at the Griffith Creek parking lot and follow Griffith Creek FSR and Beaver Lake Road up to the trailhead.
+Dusty Beaver, Beaver Tail, and Eager Beaver are green, bi-directional flow trails that are easy to lap and fun for all ages.
 If the kids are looking for more, the Miller Time Adaptive Loop is a good add-on.
+Park at the Griffith Creek parking lot and follow Griffith Creek FSR and Beaver Lake Road up to the trailhead — it loops back to where you started.
+The upper parking lot has an outhouse.

 One practical note: the upper parking lot has an outhouse.